jahnvi-28/Data_Analytics_Portfolio/README.md

 ### 📌 Calgary Crime Data Analysis (2024)

-A deep dive into Calgary’s 2024 crime data using **Python** and **geospatial mapping**.
-I analyzed daily crime patterns and visualized community-level hotspots with interactive maps.

-- Cleaned and joined open datasets (crime + community borders + holidays)
-- Built a **choropleth map** of crime counts per community using `folium` and `GeoPandas`
-- Analyzed crime frequency by day type: **public holidays, weekdays, weekends**
-- Found that **public holidays saw 7x more crime** on average than regular days
+A comprehensive analysis of Calgary’s crime and public disorder data over multiple years using Python, GeoPandas, and interactive GeoJSON mapping.
+This project integrates community boundaries with monthly crime and disorder counts to visualize spatial and temporal patterns across the city.

+- Processed and mapped community boundaries using GeoJSON for precise geospatial visualization
+- Created interactive choropleth maps to highlight crime intensity per community in 2024
+- Analyzed trends across crime categories and public disorder incidents from 2018 to 2024
+- Explored seasonal effects, community-specific crime profiles, and the impact of public holidays
+- Identified key hotspots like Beltline and Downtown Commercial Core with higher crime and disorder rates

-> Tools: Python, Pandas, GeoPandas, Folium, Matplotlib
+> Tools: Python, Pandas, json, Folium, Matplotlib, Seaborn

+Key Insights:
+- Crime peaks in summer months and drops in winter, with a notable dip during 2020–2022 due to pandemic lockdowns
+- Vehicle theft is the most frequent crime type, concentrated in urban neighborhoods
+- Communities with higher crime also report more public disorder incidents, indicating correlated social disturbances

 👉 [View Project](calgary_police_data/)